Skip to content

 We've seen families burned by programs that looked great on paper.
 Here's what should give you pause.

 Vague or hidden costs.
-Faith-based programs often operate on donations rather than insurance, which can actually make them more affordable.
-But some programs layer on fees that aren't disclosed upfront.
+Faith-based programs often run on donations rather than insurance, which can actually make them more affordable.
+But some programs layer on fees that aren't disclosed up front.
 Ask for a complete breakdown before your loved one arrives.
-The true cost of Teen Challenge varies by location, but transparency shouldn't.
+The cost of Teen Challenge varies by location, but transparency shouldn't.

-Short duration without discipleship.
-A 30-day detox has its place.
-But if a program promises spiritual transformation in a month, they're selling something other than reality.
-Deliverance without discipleship leads to delusion.
-We've seen it too many times.
+Short duration with no discipleship.
+A thirty-day detox has its place.
+But if a program promises deep, lasting change in a month, they're selling something other than reality.
+Getting clean without being discipled rarely holds.
+We've watched it not hold too many times.

 No aftercare or alumni support.
 A program that celebrates graduation and moves on has done half the job.
 The other half is helping residents build a life that sustains what they learned.
 If there's no plan for what comes next, there's no plan.